agmcfarland/FluPipeline/README.md

   --sequence_directory
                         directory containing fastq sequence files (.gz format) [None]
+  --use_fasta           fasta format: fasta file(s) contain all eight segments
+                        sequences.
+All segments must have a single name (only letters, numbers, and underscores.
+At the end of the name there should be an underscore followed by the segment number.
+Example: an_example_name_1.
+[False]

+	# remove files/folders
   --force               overwrite existing sample files.
 [False] --force_base_directory
                         overwrite existing directory.
-[False --max_mem_per_thread
+[False --keep_all_intermediate_files
-                        automatically determines the number of threads to use based on memory per thread supplied (in Gb) [None] --keep_all_intermediate_files
                         remove intermediate files.
+[False]

+  # parallel jobs
-[False] --threads             number of samples to process in paralell. one sample is one read pair [4] --strain_sample_depth
+  --threads             number of samples to process in paralell. one sample
+                        is one read pair [4] --max_mem_per_thread
+                        automatically determines the number of threads to use based on memory per thread supplied (in Gb) [None]

+  # number of reads to use
+  --strain_sample_depth
                         number of random reads to use to determine strain assignment.
-[2000]
-  --use_fasta           fasta format: fasta file(s) contain all eight segments
-                        sequences.
-All segments must have a single name (only letters, numbers, and underscores.
-At the end of the name there should be an underscore followed by the segment number.
-Example: an_example_name_1.
-[False] --consensus_masking_threshold
-                        replace any nucleotides in the consensus sequence with N if their depth falls below this number.
-[0] --downsample          downsample all read files to these many reads. [-1 (no downsampling)] --min_variant_phred_score
+[2000] --downsample          downsample all read files to these many reads. [-1 (no downsampling)]

-                        keep all variants above or equal to this phred-scaled value.
-[5] --remove_NTs_from_alignment_ends
+  # read processing
+  --base_quality        keep reads that have at least an average of this
+                        phred-scaled value.
+[30]
+  --no_deduplicate      do not conduct read deduplication.
+[False] --remove_NTs_from_alignment_ends
                         remove this many bases from the left and right of each read prior to mapping.
+[3]

+  # read mapping
-[3] --min_read_mapping_score
+  --min_read_mapping_score
                         keep reads that mapped above or eequal to this phred- scaled value.
+[3]

+  # variant calling
+  --min_variant_phred_score
+                        keep all variants above or equal to this phred-scaled value.
+[5] --min_variant_frequency
+                        keep all variants with allele frequencies above or equal this value.
+[0.05]

+  # consensus sequence generation and usage
+  --consensus_masking_threshold
-[3] --masked_nextclade    use the masked consensus sequence fasta file for nextclade clade assignment.
-[False] --masked_ivar         use the masked consensus sequence fasta file for intrahost variation detection.
-[False] --base_quality        keep reads that have at least an average of this pphred-scaled value.
-[30] --no_deduplicate      do not conduct read deduplication.
-[False] --runtest             run an in silico test to make sure FluPipeline is working correctly.
+                        replace any nucleotides in the consensus sequence with N if their depth falls below this number.
+[0] --masked_nextclade    use the masked consensus sequence fasta file for nextclade clade assignment.
+[False] --masked_ivar         use the masked consensus sequence fasta file as the reference genome for intrahost variation detection.
+                        [False]

+  # run test
+  --runtest             run an in silico test to make sure FluPipeline is
+                        working correctly.
 [False]
   ```